Notice of CDBG COVID-19 (CDBG-CV) Funding Amendment

-- Instructions on Placing a Request for a Certification of Consistency with Consolidated Plan
+Placing a Request for a Certification of Consistency with Consolidated Plan:

-- Request form for Certification of Consistency with Consolidated Plan
+- Form 50077 -- Certification of Consistency with Consolidated Plan for Public Housing Authorities

 Analysis of Impediments (AI) is a review of impediments or barriers that affect the rights of fair housing choice.
 It covers public and private policies, practices, and procedures affecting housing choice.
 Impediments to fair housing choice are defined as any actions, omissions, or decisions that restrict, or have the effect of restricting, the availability of housing choices, based on race, color, religion, sex, disability, familial status, national origin, or creed.